Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Abstract

 \section{Abstract}

-Nonlinear terms in standard models of ship maneuvering entail continuous non-smooth terms so that bifurcations of straight motion are not amenable to standard center manifold reduction.
-In this paper, we determine the criticality of Hopf bifurcations that arise in stabilizing the straight motion based on a recently developed analytical approach.
-For such a 3 DOF model of ship motion with yaw damping and yaw restoring control, we present a detailed analysis of the possibilities to stabilize the straight motion, and the resulting nonlinear effects.
-To facilitate the analysis, we consider a combination of rudder and propeller forces into an effective thruster force.
-We identify existence, location and geometry of the stability boundary in terms of the controls, including the dependence on the propeller diameter and the thruster position.
-We find that `safe' supercritical Andronov-Hopf bifurcations are predominant and by means of numerical continuation we provide a global bifurcation analysis, which identifies the arrangement and relative location of stable and unstable equilibria and periodic orbits.
-We illustrate the resulting stable quasi-periodic ship motions in Earth-fixed coordinates and present some direct numerical simulations.
+We consider a widely used form of models for ship maneuvering, whose nonlinearities entail continuous but nonsmooth second-order modulus terms.
+For such models bifurcations of straight motion are not amenable to standard center manifold reduction and normal forms.
+Based on a recently developed analytical approach, we nevertheless determine the character of local bifurcations when stabilizing the straight motion course with standard proportional control.
+For a specific model class we perform a detailed analysis of the linearization to determine the location of these bifurcations in the control parameter space and its dependence on selected design parameters.
+By computing the analytically derived characteristic parameters, we find that `safe' supercritical Andronov--Hopf bifurcations are typical.
+Through numerical continuation we provide a more global bifurcation analysis, which identifies the arrangement and relative location of stable and unstable equilibria and periodic orbits.